- A urine drug test measures urine for the presence of certain illegal drugs and prescription medications.

 If your first test does come back positive, but you deny drug use, you’ll take a second type of test called gas chromatography/mass spectrometry (GC/MS).
 This type of test uses the same procedure for getting a urine specimen as the immunoassay.
 GC/MS results are more expensive and take longer to give results, but they rarely produce false positives.

-- false negatives (the test reports a negative result even if drug use has occurred)
+- can create a false negative, which is when the test reports a negative result even if there is drug use

 - The person administering the test will give you a specimen cup.

-- You will be required to leave your purse, briefcase, or other belongings in another room while you take the test.
-You may also be asked to change from your street clothes into a hospital gown.
+- You’ll need to leave your purse, briefcase, or other belongings in another room while you take the test.
+You may also need to change from your street clothes into a hospital gown.

-- In some cases, the nurse or technician administering the urine drug screen will accompany you into the bathroom so that you cannot do anything to skew the test results.
+- In some cases, the nurse or technician administering the urine drug screen will accompany you into the bathroom so that you can’t do anything to skew the test results.

 - Clean your genital area with a moist cloth that the technician will provide.

 - While the urine is in midstream, place the specimen cup in your urine stream.
 Don’t allow the cup to touch your genital area.